cnord/doc-gsm-devices/eng/mini/06-07-07-config-misc-control-indication.md

 **Enable continuous poll mode for the 1-Wire interface**

-The continuous poll mode of 1-Wire shall be switched on if the wired temperature sensors or EW-12 expander are connected to the device.
+The continuous poll mode of 1-Wire shall be switched on if the wired temperature sensors is connected to the device.
 This mode is incompatible with some proximity card readers and the Rif-KTM (C.Nord) keypad.